TorrX

 TorrX Smart Ball Pump

 TorrX is the strongest fit because it is built around sports balls, a digital pressure target, and inflate-deflate correction.
-TorrX also clearly says it is designed in the USA, which gives the pump a clearer identity than lookalike mini-pump listings.
+Public patent records back the automatic pressure idea, and TorrX publicly positions the pump as conceived and designed in the USA.
+That gives it a real identity in a field full of lookalike screen pumps.

 02